-E. F. Averyt / Paul and Mildred Wood Learning Center, the original building erected in 1973–74, houses the Hester Memorial Library, the Miller Bible Museum, the college archives and the Art Department with a twelve classroom annex constructed in 1998–99.
+E. F. Averyt / Paul and Mildred Wood Learning Center, the original building erected in 1973–74, houses the Hester Memorial Library, the Miller Bible Museum, the college archives, and the Art Department with a twelve classroom annex constructed in 1998–99.
 At the heart of the center and of the academic program at North Greenville University is the Hester Memorial Library.
-The library’s collections include over 60,000 volumes of print books and over 250,000 volumes of e-books, as well as access to over 8000 full text journal titles, 21,000 academic videos, and 117,000 music recordings.
+The library’s collections include over 60,000 volumes of print books and over 250,000 volumes of e-books and access to over 8000 full-text journal titles, 21,000 academic videos, and 117,000 music recordings.
 The Miller Bible Museum contains a collection of rare printed Bibles, language Bibles, and artifacts that illustrate the historical development of the written Word of God.
 The Writing Center and Language Lab are housed in the basement of the building.

 Crain Science Building is a two-story structure completed in 1962 and houses classrooms and laboratories for chemistry, physical science, biology, physics, math, and elementary education.
 This building is named for Dr. J. Dean Crain, former principal of the academy.

-The Joe Frank and Eleanor Hayes Christian Fine Arts Center, completed in 2001, provides studios, classrooms, choir room, music library, band rehearsal hall, and the 250-seat Carolyn G. Hamlin Recital Hall.
-Joe and Eleanor Hayes, Dan and Martha Boling, and other friends and alumni of the university funded the center.
+The Joe Frank and Eleanor Hayes Christian Fine Arts Center, completed in 2001, provides studios, classrooms, choir room, music library, band rehearsal hall, and the Hamlin Recital Hall.
+Joe and Eleanor Hayes, Dan and Martha Boling, and other friends and alumni of the university-funded the center.

-Eddie Runion Creative Arts Center was previously the old Roe General Store and was renovated by funding from Kathy Runion Varner and family in memory of Eddie Runion.
-It is the home for a TD Bank branch and Einstein Bros.
-Bagels.
+Eddie Runion Creative Arts Center was previously the old Roe General Store and was renovated by funding from Kathy Runion Varner and her family in memory of Eddie Runion.
+It was formerly the home of a TD Bank branch and Einstein Bros.
+Bagels, but it now houses the Office of University Marketing.
 It also provides space for the Art Department.

 The School of Theatre Building, the former Tigerville Elementary School building, was moved from its original location in 2006.
 The building was renovated for academics and houses the Department of Theatre.